ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 {: #vmware-as-a-service-vdc-configure-fw}
 {: step}

 The next step is to create firewall rules.
 By default, the {{site.data.keyword.vmware-service_full}} – single tenant instance has been provisioned with a default firewall rule that will drop all traffic for ensuring basic network security.
-Additional rules must be put in place to allow the traffic from the previously created network to access the Public Internet and you to access the virtual machine from the Public Internet.
+Additional rules must be put in place to allow the traffic from the previously created network to access the Public Internet and for you to access the virtual machine from the Public Internet.

 Name             | Applications       | Source                | Destination          | Action     | IP protocol